A Sephora-like Beauty Hub For Women of Color is Coming to Dupont Circle

 Kimberly Smith and Amaya Smith are quick to point out that when they say “brown beauty,” it includes all skin tones and ethnicities, not just black women.
 “We want to be able to serve a lot of other women who are underrepresented in the market like Indian and Latino women,” they explain.
 “It’s important to acknowledge there are a lot of similar experiences across cultures.”

-The boutique will have a salon space for makeup application and hair styling, open for both appointments and drop-ins (so you can get a quick touch up on your lunch break).
+The boutique will have a salon space for makeup application and hair tutorials, open for both appointments and drop-ins (so you can get a quick touch up on your lunch break).
 The founders are stacking up the calendar with rotating pop-ups and events as well, positioning the store as a community space where women of color can feel empowered.
 They also plan to serve as an incubator space for independent beauty companies trying to get a foothold in the local market.
 The co-founders are hoping that the space will fill a vacuum in DC’s beauty scene.

-“Having lived and worked here for the past ten years, it has always just surprised me how culturally diverse it is, yet when it comes to beauty, I can still go into stores and not find products for me,” says Amaya Smith.
+“Having lived and worked here for the past ten years, it has always just surprised me how culturally diverse it is, yet when it comes to beauty, I can still go into stores and not find products for me,” says Kimberly Smith.
 “To me that’s quite unbelievable.
 It’s not like we are in middle America.
 In this region we make up a huge percent of the population at all different levels of socioeconomic status.”

-Amaya Smith is originally from Philadelphia and Kimberly Smith grew up in Silver Spring.
+Kimberly Smith is originally from Philadelphia and Amaya Smith grew up in Silver Spring.
 Kimberly Smith has been running Marjani Beauty for two years now, and Amaya Smith is just getting the Product Junkie off the ground, but the collaboration was a natural fit.
 Putting all the products and options under one roof was key: Rather than schlepping from specialty store to specialty store, they wanted to create a Sephora-style hub, a one-stop shop for all women of color who struggle to find products that actually work for them or address their skin tone in traditional department stores.

 “I’ve gone to the ethnic aisle in Target or CVS… and it is like chaos and comedy in there,” says Amaya Smith.
 “Women of color have always sort of been relegated to this random aisle where people are like picking up paper towels and toilet paper, meanwhile, you’re trying to figure out what product works for you.
 We wanted to create a store that said ‘this is for you.’
 A space that carries beauty products that affirm you and actually meet your needs.”

-Note: *Correction: A previous version of this article listed the store address incorrectly as 136 Connecticut Avenue West.